 Chuck Blue Lowry is an artist, filmmaker, facilitator and lecturer.

 Chuck specialises in art as social practice, with a particular focus on intergenerational exchange and storytelling.
 Her primary art form is film and she directs, shoots and edits.
-Chuck enjoys creating work with women and non-binary people and has worked with a range of communities in various settings, both nationally and internationally.
+She is interested in making work that platforms the voices of those who are often under or misrepresented and has worked with a range of communities in various settings, both nationally and internationally.

 She has been an associate artist with Magic Me (the UK's leading intergenerational arts organisation) for over 5 years.
 She is a lecturer at Central School of Speech and Drama and Central Saint Martins.